naga-satish/interview-preparation/ETL-ELT.md

 ## Scenario-Based and Problem-Solving

-1. **How would you design an ETL pipeline for a real-time fraud detection system?**
+### 1. How would you design an ETL pipeline for a real-time fraud detection system?

    **Architecture:**
    - Event-driven, streaming architecture